radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 Figure 4: Client Accessing RadiantOne using Paging

-In the <RLI_HOME>/<instance_name>/logs/vds_server_access.log you should see multiple search requests returning a maximum number of entries specified in the page size from the client (a minimum log level of ACCESS must be set for RadiantOne server log).
+In the vds_server_access.log you should see multiple search requests returning a maximum number of entries specified in the page size from the client (a minimum log level of ACCESS must be set for RadiantOne server log).
 In the screen shot above, a total of 5,040 entries were returned to the client.
+The vds_server_access.log can be viewed and downloaded from the Server Control Panel > Log Viewer.

 Sample vds_server_access.log content: